-As per my knowledge they are using pre-built circuit blocks and then later once the order is placed, in-house engineering team designs the board and get it manufactured by an outside EMS company.
+As per my knowledge, they are using pre-built circuit blocks and then later once the order is placed, the in-house engineering team designs the board and get it manufactured by an outside EMS company.

 They are trying to automate the whole process which includes hardware design, sourcing, manufacturing, testing in one shot.

 The only limitation is, they don’t provide design files to you and they have limited component and hardware platform support.
-But, over the period of time I believe they will build more component support and it will become quite widely used tool.
+But, over a period of time, I believe they will build more component support and it will become quite widely used tool.

 Geppetto Introduction Video

 If you like the article please share it with others.
 You can also read some of my other articles on embedded system design here.